 If it was just weakness you were fighting, none of this would be so bad.
 But after a couple of minutes, you are going to be fighting miserable discomfort and then eventually straight up pain for the remainder of the hold until you give up or your body fails you.
 Don't worry though, because all of the other competitors are going to be feeling the same thing.
 The key is to just be better prepared than they are.

 With a basic understanding of the sport and a few practice runs before hand, you'll feel way more comfortable and have a much better chance of bringing home the win.
-Whether you are looking to enter your first local competition or you are thinking this is the year you take it all the way to Nationals, we're here to help with training tips so check out some of our training articles below.
+Whether you are looking to enter your first local competition or you are thinking this is the year you take it all the way to States, we're here to help with training tips so check out some of our articles below.